-With so many different online accounts, it can be tempting to use the same password for multiple accounts put us at great risk of being hacked.
-If attackers can work out just one of our passwords, whether it’s a Facebook account or our online banking details, they can potentially access every single account we have.
-It’s always best to use different passwords for different accounts to remain safe and secure.
+With so many different online accounts, it can be tempting to use the same password for multiple accounts to gain quick and easy access.
+However, this is extremely risky and If attackers can work out just one of your passwords, whether it’s a Facebook account or your online banking details, they can potentially access every single account you have.
+It’s always best to use different passwords for different accounts to ensure your data remains safe and secure.

 3. Consider the use of a Password Manager

 It can be a daunting task trying to remember lots of different passwords, but a password manager will provide a centralised and encrypted location that will keep a record of all these passwords safe.

 Password managers store login details for all the websites that you use and logs you in automatically each time you return to a site.
 The first step when using a password manager is to create a master password.
 The master password will control access to your entire password database.
 This password is the only one you will have to remember so it’s important to make this as strong and secure as possible.

 Password managers can also protect against phishing attacks as they fill in account information based on registered web addresses.
 If you think you’re on your bank’s website but the password manager doesn’t automatically log you in, there’s a good chance you have strayed on to a phishing site.

 4. Update passwords

 To ensure that your online accounts remain safe and secure it’s best to update your password on regular basis.
 If you continue to use the same password year after year on multiple accounts, it greatly increases the chance of your accounts being hacked.